-When gases are heated, the same thing happens.
+When gases are heated the same thing happens.
 As gas is heated up the amount of space the gas takes up increases.
 You can see this by heating up a bar of soap.
 To make sure you have a bar of soap that will work, float it in a bowl of water.
 A bar of soap will float if it has air bubble whipped into it.
-Ivory soap will work for this experiment.

 Bowl of Water